Throne of Glass by Sarah J. Maas

 “Names are not important.
 It’s what lies inside of you that matters.”

-I’ve heard so many different opinions on Throne of Glass and I can understand almost all of them.
-It was a strange feeling kind of book.
+I’ve heard many different opinions on Throne of Glass and I can understand almost all of them.
+It was a strange book.
 There were parts of it that made me want to hit my head against the nearest flat object until I felt better and there were other parts that I wanted to live in a little.

 The writing, for one, was inconsistent and amateurish.
 Side effect: self-destructive urges.
 Excuse me while I bash my head on this convent wall.
 Or table.